 b.
 Decks or porches.
 Provisions shall be made for possible decks, porches, or additions as part of the initial dwelling unit building plans.

 c.
 Minimum overhang.
-All dwellings with a sloped roof shall have a minimum 12 inch roof overhang and enclosed soffit.
+All dwellings, including an attached garage, with a sloped roof shall have a minimum 12 inch roof overhang and enclosed soffit.

 d.
 Exterior building finish.
 The exterior of townhouse dwelling units shall include a variation in building materials which are to be distributed throughout the building facades on all sides and coordinated into the architectural design of the structure to create an architecturally balanced appearance.
 In addition, townhouse dwelling structures shall comply with the following requirements: